deadsnakes/python3.5/Doc/library/pdb.rst

 .. pdbcommand:: interact

-   Start an interative interpreter (using the :mod:`code` module) whose global namespace contains all the (global and local) names found in the current scope.
+   Start an interactive interpreter (using the :mod:`code` module) whose global namespace contains all the (global and local) names found in the current scope.